 Most regal castle…Chateau du Haut Koenigsbourg.

 This award is kind of a sham, since Haut Koeingsbourg was the only legitimate intact castle that we visited.
 As I mention above, Ribeavillé and Kaysersberg only have castle ruins.
 Let’s start with this castle’s appearance: it looks like a real-life gingerbread house, especially during winter.
-The terracotta color of the stone and the dark roofs topped with snow look nearly exactly like a gingerbread cookie iced with frosting.
+The terracotta color of the stone and the dark roofs topped with snow look almost exactly like a gingerbread cookie iced with frosting, making this a perfect place to experience the magic of Christmas in Alsace.
 The castle, dating back to the 12th century, has an intriguing history; it was home to powerful European families but also suffered periods of abandonment.
 The castle reflects Alsace’s own history, having gone back and forth between the hands of the Germans and the French.
 Touring the castles leaves you with some interesting facts: did you know that gingerbread and round ornaments became typical Christmas tree decorations after replacing the Eucharistic host and apples that once decorated trees?
 In addition to a history lesson, you get great views of the surrounding landscape from the castle’s position at the top of the mountain.